-CVS/Caremark Prescription Drug Plan
+Prescription Drug Plan

-Baylor University's prescription benefit program is administered by CVS/Caremark, a leading national provider of prescription drug benefit management programs and services.
-The program is designed to assist in obtaining your prescription drug needs while providing cost-effective prescription choices.
-The prescription drug plan is available to regular full-time faculty/staff who are enrolled in the PPO Blue Choice medical plan and the PPO + HSA BlueEdge medical plan.
-If you are not enrolled in one of the medical plans, you and your eligible family members may enroll during Open Enrollment, which begins November 1 and continues through November 30 for coverage effective January 1 of the following year.
-Medical enrollment can be requested during the calendar year due to a qualifying event that is consistent with the request for enrollment.
+Baylor University's prescription drug benefit plan is administered by CVS/caremark, a leading national provider of prescription drug benefit management programs and services.
+The plan is designed to assist members in obtaining prescription drugs with cost-effective prescription choices.
+The prescription drug plan is available to regular full-time faculty/staff that are enrolled in the PPO Blue Choice medical plan or the HDHP + HSA medical plan.
+Eligible faculty/staff and eligible dependents not enrolled in one of the medical plans may during Open Enrollment with coverage beginning January 1 of the following year.
+Medical plan enrollment can be requested during the calendar year due to a qualifying life event that is consistent with the request for enrollment.

 When filling prescriptions for patients, the pharmacist runs the prescription through the system.
 If the patient history shows that the generic drug was previously dispensed, then the brand or higher cost medication can be dispensed.
 However, if there is no record of a generic drug being dispensed previously, then the patient must try the generic first or go through the prior authorization process.
 Prior authorization is a process where the patient's doctor submits a medication request form stating the reason why the patient must have the brand name drug without going through the step therapy process.
-Step therapy and prior authorization are clinical tools that balance patient access to appropriate medications, appropriate medication utilization, and cost savings for the patient and for you and Baylor.
+Step therapy and prior authorization are clinical tools that balance patient access to appropriate medications, appropriate medication utilization, and cost savings for the patient and Baylor.
 Not all medications are included in the generic step therapy program.
 For the generic step therapy drug list, click here.